symbiote/silverstripe-datachange-tracker/README.md

 ## Description

-Record and track changes to any dataobjects.
+Record and track changes and deletes of any dataobjects.
 View chages/diffs in model admin.

 ## Installation